How We Save THOUSANDS on Trips to Walt Disney World!

 - Disney’s Wilderness Lodge – Average cost per night booking direct with Disney is $634 plus tax…Renting from DVC Rental Store is $270 with tax.
 That’s a savings of around $364 per night!
 The Cabins at Fort Wilderness cost per night is $483 plus tax.
 You want to spend $200 more to spend the night in a cabin?!
 Hell, a damn campsite site is $179.

 - Disney’s Animal Kingdom Villas – Average cost per night booking direct with Disney is $703 plus tax (savannah view)… Renting points from DVC Rental Store is $288 with tax (savannah view).
 That’s a savings of around $415!
 You can even rent a standard view room through the DVC rental store for $216!!!
 That’s only $50 more than Disney’s All-Star Sports which cost $166 and that’s a damn Value resort.

-And now that you have a room that’s got at minimum a kitchenette you can buy groceries or have them delivered.
+And now that you have a room that’s got a kitchenette or full kitchen you can buy groceries or have them delivered.
 Which can save you on breakfast and snacks.
-It could save you on every meal if you really want to push it but realistically making breakfast in the room and packing snack for the day are the easiest things to manage.
+It could save you on every meal if you really want to push it, but realistically making breakfast in the room and packing snacks for the day are the easiest things to manage.
 Breakfast at you hotel quick service is going to cost you $30-40 each day for a family of four.
 If you can cut that cost to $5 that’s at least $175 you save over 7 days.